 He has served as Music Director of the Ashover Festival Orchestra (2007-9) and of the King's College London Symphony Orchestra (2009-12), Principal Conductor of the London International Orchestra of Academia (2006-8) and Assistant Conductor for British Youth Opera (2007).
 He is increasingly active as a teacher of conducting, and is on the academic staff at the Royal Academy of Music as Tutor in Undergraduate Conducting.
-He is also Associate Director of the George Hurst Conductors Course and Director of the Chamber Orchestra course at Sherborne Summer School of Music, and Principal Conductor of the Symphony and Classical orchestras at the Junior Royal Academy of Music.
+He is also Associate Director of the George Hurst Conductors Course and Director of the Chamber Orchestra course at Sherborne Summer School of Music, Co-founder and Co-Director of the Girton Conductors' Course, and Principal Conductor of the Symphony and Classical orchestras at the Junior Royal Academy of Music.

 On the concert platform and in the theatre, he has worked recently with the BBC Concert Orchestra, the Orchestre Symphonique et Lyrique de Nancy, the Orchestre de Limoges et du Limousin, the Orchestra of Welsh National Opera, the Tokyo City Philharmonic, the Orquestra do Theatro Municipal do Rio de Janeiro, the Salomon Orchestra and the Chandos Symphony Orchestra, among others.
 His performances have been broadcast on BBC Radio 3, France Musique, and throughout the UK as part of the Royal Opera House’s live screenings, as well as having been released on DVD for the Opus Arte label.